2021 CCAE National Conference - Virtual

 Be part of Canadian advancement’s premier annual event

-The 2021 CCAE National Conference committee is planning an online experience starting May 2021.
-Over the next few weeks, the CCAE team will be confirming all aspects of the National Conference.
+The 2021 CCAE National Conference committee has been planning an exciting online experience for the Conference starting May 2021.
 There is no doubt that the 2021 National Conference will be different, but there is great innovation and excitement stirring amongst the team and volunteers.

 The program will be delivered over a set number of weeks, from May-June and will include:

 - Multiple high profile keynote addresses